 - The 7 Coolest Haunted Hotels in New Orleans

 - The 8 Finest Hotels in New Orleans for an Unforgettable Getaway

-- The 7 Best Seafood Restaurants in New Orleans for 2023
+- The 8 best Airbnbs in New Orleans for a bachelorette getaway

 Foodies will love that staying at one of the hotels in downtown New Orleans will put them minutes away from some of the best restaurants in town.
 New Orleans cuisine combines elements of French, Spanish, and African cooking and has one of the most distinct food scenes of any city in the US.
 From jambalaya and gumbo to beignets and po’boys, the restaurants near the hotels in downtown New Orleans are some of the best in the country.